Getting your Trinity Audio player ready... |

 Tuck School of Business Average GMAT Scores

-As we can see in the table above, the average GMAT score of Tuck MBA students has stayed within the low 720s in recent years.
-Additionally, average section scores have stayed pretty steady over the years, although we do see a slightly higher bottom end of the Verbal score range in the class of 2023.
-That higher base may help account for the higher average total score we see in the class of 2023.
+The average GMAT score of Tuck MBA students has stayed within the mid-720s in recent years.
+Additionally, average section scores have stayed pretty steady over the years, although we do see a 3-point increase in the bottom end of the Quant score range in the class of 2026.
+That higher base may help account for the higher average total score we see in the class of 2026.

-Notice also that Tuck MBA students have consistently boasted impressive Integrated Reasoning score averages, with the class of 2023 averaging an IR score of 7.
+Notice also that Tuck MBA students have consistently boasted impressive Integrated Reasoning score averages.
+The class of 2026 averaged an IR score of 7.

 KEY FACT: